deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "-na take *¡cojeme!"*

 Adam's hands jerked up in alarm as the world around them blinked.
-One instant, it was the dull concrete and steel interior of a hangar somewhere in Canada, and the next... well, a palace.
+One instant, it was the dull concrete and steel interior of a hangar somewhere in Canada, and the next...well, a palace.
 Or at least the glass and steel structure on the lawn of a palace that housed Folctha's end of the Jump Array.

 The architecture was a lot strange, but elegant---all curves and loops and domes, looking more like something that had been gently coaxed out of the landscape rather than built atop it.